cwilko/cwilko.github.io/_posts/2017-02-07-Home-Media-Network.md

 To address the pain of adding a new stick, I wanted to create a Kodi "Image" that I could roll out across all new sticks.
 Luckily there is a Kodi [Backup Add-On](http://kodi.wiki/view/add-on:backup) which means that, once configured, an entire image of the installation can be saved out to the NAS.
 With this, we can simply add a new stick, install kodi, refresh from the backup, and we're done.
 It takes me about 5 mins to set up a new stick.

 What we don't want in this backup are Kodi thumbnails.
-Thumbnails are small images that are auto generated for each movie, dvd, song, artist, album, etc - which Kodi uses as part of it's user interface.
+Thumbnails are small images that are auto generated for each movie, song, artist, album, etc - which Kodi uses as part of it's user interface.
 These are often pulled in from various internet sources.
 Over time, and with a lot of content, the libray of thumbnails can grow hugely and become a large part of storage on the stick.
 Adding a new stick also requires generation of these thumbnails which can mean waiting several hours for the library to be created.
 Luckily, Kodi has the ability to load these thumbnails in from a central source, a [MySQL database](https://www.mysql.com/) to be exact.
 A MySQL service running in a [Docker](https://www.docker.com/) container was therefore added to a new [Raspberry Pi Home Server](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) (which incidentally is also a Kodi device attached to a TV).
 Now *all* TVs/Devices in the house pull their thumbnails directly from this server.
 No more library rebuilds, No more inconsistent thumbnails across devices.
 Every device shows the same content, in the same way.

 ## Unified User Interface on all devices